You Can Install Solar Panels

 Don’t panic, though!
 When working on installation or repair jobs, roofers put thousands of holes in your roof.
 You just need to ensure that any penetrations are sealed correctly (like with our waterproof anchoring).

-Besides--In terms of leak prevention, it is more important to ensure that your roof is conducive to proper water flow rather than completely unpenetrated.
+Besides--In terms of leak prevention, it is just as important to ensure that your roof is conducive to proper water flow, rather than simply water-tight.

 For example: your rooftop junction box requires you to drill an oversized hole to allow wires to be woven through the roof to the attic space.
 When you attach the box to your roof, you will apply sealant in a “U” shape above the hole so that it is impossible for water running down the roof to leak into your attic.